istio/istio.io/content/docs/concepts/security/index.md

 the authorization engine evaluates the request context against the current authorization policies, and returns the authorization result (ALLOW or DENY).

-### Enabling Istio Authorization
+### Enabling Istio authorization

-You enable Istio Authorization using a `RbacConfig` object.
+You enable Istio authorization using a `RbacConfig` object.
 The `RbacConfig` object is a mesh global singleton with a fixed name
 “default”, at most one `RbacConfig` instance is allowed to be used in the mesh.
 Like other Istio configuration objects it is defined as a [Kubernetes CustomResourceDefinition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) object.